v 3.7.web 2025

 Though they would fall out of favour for easier to distinguish pieces, they were still popular enough by the early 20th Century to be depicted in Antti Favén's 1913 painting of the Café.

 Urn-shaped stands with dainty stems.
 Kings with flattened crowns.
 Queens and bishops with spherical finials (harder to tell them apart).
 Bishops collars with crimped edges to evoke the biretta, a clerical hat.
-Knights are figural horse heads: contemporaneous sets with turned knights instead of carved, resembling the bishops and queens, are called Directoire sets.
+Knights are figural horse heads: contemporaneous sets with turned knights instead of carved, resembling the bishops and Queens, are called Directoire sets.

 Detail from The Chess Players (1913).
 Several figures are playing chess at two chess boards, either side of a cup and saucer.
 One set has red and cream pieces, and the other black and cream pieces.